RathodAnilT/PHP-Tutorial/README.md

 ## PHP - Slicing Strings
 ## Slicing
 - You can return a range of characters by using the substr() function.
+- Specify the start index and the number of characters you want to return.